 PRO TIP: Each design gets a unique design ID, but you will also want to title them clearly so it is easy to know which roll is which from the packing slip.

-Either do-it-yourself wallpaper will work for your mural project, but we have found that the matrix of Prepasted Removable Smooth may better withstand the pre-cutting of the paper over the Peel and Stick Woven.
+Either do-it-yourself wallpaper will work for your mural project, but we have found that the matrix of Prepasted Removable Smooth may better withstand the pre-cutting of the paper over the Peel and Stick Wallpaper.
 Keep these basics in mind:

 - Use a very sharp razor when trimming each roll, replacing often